Five reasons to join Union Aid Abroad- APHEDA

 Executive Officer, Kate Lee takes a look at five reasons people should join Union Aid Abroad-APHEDA.

 We have set some ambitious membership goals – because we have to.
-Union Aid Abroad-APHEDA needs a reliable, independent funding source and as we increasingly focus all our internationals work in social and union movement building and struggles we need a member base ready to take action in solidarity with our partners.
+Union Aid Abroad-APHEDA needs a reliable, independent funding source and as we increasingly focus all our international work in social and union movement building and struggles we need a member base ready to take action in solidarity with our partners.

 APHEDA members make a tax-deductible monthly contribution to the work and join with a movement of Australian unionists who support movement building across all our work and projects around the world.

 If you are not yet a member of Union Aid Abroad-APHEDA please click here to join today.